rust-stuco/lectures/week6/slides.md

 * File written in `toml`, a file format for configuration files
 * Notice how there is no explicit mention of `src/main.rs`
-* Cargo follows the convention of `src/main.rs` being the crate root of a _binary_ crate contained in the package
+* Cargo follows the convention that a`src/main.rs` file is the crate root of a _binary_ crate
 * Similarly, a `src/lib.rs` file is the crate root of a _library_ crate

 <!--